pdonis/simpleblog3/README.md

   by category, and adds a container and an index page for each category.

+- The ``copyright`` extension automatically generates copyright metadata based on the starting and ending year of blog entries.

 - The ``feed`` extension generates feeds for your blog.
 Both RSS 2.0 and Atom feeds are supported.
 Currently only your blog's index page will have a feed generated, but extending